PandaSense/MteSense/README.md

   6. Check with mtesense.properties, almost all of properties for mtesense in this file include report, driver path, screencapture path and delaytime etc.

 #Example
-   - Appium : The app is WebViewApp by Appium example
+   - Appium : The ios app is WebViewApp by Appium example

 #Configuration
    - TBD